enisnazif/battleships/README.md

 ## Game structure

-A *match* consists of 100 *games* between two bots.
-Within each game the following happens:
+Within each *game* between two bots, the following happens:

 - Player 1 places their ships
 - Player 2 places their ships
 - Player 1/2 take alternating turns to shoot positions on the board of their opponent.
-- After each shot, your bot will receive a message indicating whether the last shot hit / missed an enemy ship, or an exception if the shot failed for some reason.
+- After each shot, your bot will receive a `dict` of information indicating whether the last shot hit / missed an enemy ship, sunk an enemy ship, and if so, which ship it was. or an exception if the shot failed for some reason.
 - The game ends when either player has 'sunk' all of their opponents ships

 ## Testing your bot

+### Command line

 In order to test your bots, we have provided a script allowing you to play `n` games between two Bots `p1` and `p2` present in the `bots` directory.
 The usage of this script